 - Get rid of the cause of infection

 If you have a bacterial infection, you will be given antibiotics.

 You may take pain relievers, urinary pain reliever along with antibiotics.

 People with urethritis who are being treated should avoid sex, or use condoms during sex.
 Your sexual partner must also be treated if the condition is caused by an infection.

 Urethritis caused by trauma or chemical irritants is treated by avoiding the source of injury or irritation.

 Urethritis that does not clear up after antibiotic treatment and lasts for at least 6 weeks is called chronic urethritis.
 Different antibiotics may be used to treat this problem.

 With the correct diagnosis and treatment, urethritis most often clears up without further problems.

-However, urethritis can lead to long term damage to the urethra and scar tissue called urethral stricture.
+However, urethritis can lead to long-term damage to the urethra and scar tissue called urethral stricture.
 It can also cause damage to other urinary organs in both men and women.
-In women, if the infection could lead to fertility problems if it spreads to the pelvis.
+In women, the infection could lead to fertility problems if it spreads to the pelvis.